Be the holy, they don’t make ’em like that anymore…

-The La Touche Hotel is a charming ‘old world’ hotel built around the turn of the century.
+The Property The La Touche Hotel is a charming ‘old world’ hotel built around the turn of the century.
 The 4 storey detached building has balconies to the front and rear and is ideally situated, with splendid sea views.
 The hotel gardens run down to the sea.

 The Business Premises The car park, directly off Trafalgar Road, is surfaced with tarmacadam.
 Double entrance doors to Porch/Outer Hallway with tiled floor, windows to front car park.
 Doors off to foyer/reception area, toilets and bar.
 Public telephone.
 Door through to Ground Floor Foyer/Reception Area, spacious and attractively decorated.
 Fully carpeted and centrally heated, papered walls, plastered and painted ceilings.
 Open fireplace.
 Double doors to main staircase and doors off to various sections.
 Reception desk counter, fully carpeted and centrally heated with papered walls over wood panelling, and door off to private office.